Community Health

 - Manage waste and drainage properly

-- Dispose hospital waste safely to protect health
+- Dispose of hospital waste safely to protect health

 Proper management of human waste is very important for good health.
 There are two main types of toilets used: